 Not one to shy away from bridezillas, all proverbial hell broke loose when Florida-based bridal shop Alfred Angelo unexpectedly shut its doors without making good on its promise to deliver wedding gowns to paying brides.
 Many were left without their deposits and dresses when the retailer closed up shop and filed for bankruptcy.

-But competitor David’s Bridal emerged as the hero, offering a discount to Alfred Angelo brides.
+But David’s Bridal emerged as the hero, offering a discount to Alfred Angelo brides.
 However, it’s unclear whether the retailer can make good on its promise as David’s Bridal is also experiencing profit woes, according to Moody’s.

 Follow Lauren on Twitter @la_hamer.